openforcefield/standards/docs/enhancement-proposals/off-ep-0005.md

 The `method` tag attribute is **removed** and replaced with `periodic_potential`, `nonperiodic_potential`, and `exception_potential`.

-The `cutoff` tag attribute is **removed** and replaced with `periodic_cutoff` and `nonperiodic_cutoff`.

-The `solvent_dielectric` tag attribute is added.

-The optional `nonperiodic_cutoff` tag attribute is intended to have the same meaning as the previous `cutoff` attribute, defaulting to `9.0*angstrom`.

-The optional `nonperiodic_switch_width` tag attribute is intended to have the same meaning as the previous `switch_width` attribute, defaulting to `0*angstrom`.

-The optional `periodic_cutoff` and `periodic_switch_width` tag attributes are added to specify the cutoff and switching width used for `periodic_potential` if applicable, both defaulting to `none`.
-Only `periodic_cutoff="none"` and `periodic_switch_width="none"` is allowed for Ewald methods---only finite-ranged methods should set these to a non-`none` value.

-The optional `solvent_dielectric` tag attribute is added to specify the solvent dielectric used with finite-ranged potentials, defaulting to `78.5`.
+The optional `solvent_dielectric` tag attribute is added to specify the solvent dielectric used with finite-ranged potentials, defaulting to `none`.

 For `periodic_potential`:

 * `Ewald3D-ConductingBoundary` (default) denotes that the Ewald potential with conducting (dielectric 0) boundary conditions are used
-* `Coulomb` denotes that the standard Coulomb potential is used with specified cutoff `cutoff`
+* `Coulomb` denotes that the standard Coulomb potential should be used with specified cutoff `cutoff` and optionally switch width `switch_width`
-* `reaction-field` denotes that reaction-field electrostatics are used
-* A function denotes that the specified function is used with specified cutoff `cutoff` and optionally `solvent_dielectric`
+* A function denotes that the specified function should be used, which may make use of `cutoff`, `switch_width`, and/or `solvent_dielectric` terms
 * Future OFF-EPs may add specific keywords for common choices of reaction field electrostatics

 For `nonperiodic_potential`:

-* `Coulomb` (default) denotes that the standard Coulomb potential is used (without reaction field attenuation) with optional specified cutoff `cutoff`
+* `Coulomb` (default) denotes that the standard Coulomb potential should be used with no cutoff or reaction-field attenuation
-* A function denotes that the specified function is used with optional specified cutoff `cutoff` and optionally `solvent_dielectric`
+* A function denotes that the specified function should be used, which may make use of `cutoff`, `switch_width`, and/or `solvent_dielectric` terms

 For `exception_potential`:

-* `Coulomb` (default) denotes that the standard Coulomb potential is used with no cutoff
+* `Coulomb` (default) denotes that the standard Coulomb potential should be used
-* A function denotes that the specified function is used with no cutoff and optionally `solvent_dielectric`
+* A function denotes that the specified function should be used, which may make use of `cutoff`, `switch_width`, and/or `solvent_dielectric` terms

 ## Examples